-Milk, hard cheeses and yogurt are great for teenage bodies.
-They are a source of calcium, phosphorus and protein, which are important nutrients for bone health.
+Milk, hard cheese and yogurt are sources of calcium, phosphorus and protein, which are important nutrients for bone health.

-Despite an increased need for calcium, it is very common for teens to fall short of their recommended daily intake – particularly girls.
+Teens have an increased need for calcium, and it is very common for them to fall short of their recommended daily intake – particularly girls.
 The latest National Diet and Nutrition Survey reported that 19% of 11- to 18- year old girls are not getting the calcium they need from food.